alisalehikhuor/detail/README.md

  OR

 the width of the col-6 is 50%
-But you want 47% width, so you write like this col-6-7
+But you want 47% width, so ou write like this col-6-7

+For Install You Just Link The BS-dtails To Your Project